 to your family and friends!

 Ok, so the poem pretty much explains the idea of the plate.
 Now how do you make one?
 It’s much easier than I thought it was going to be.
 The best part?
 You don’t have to be a super creative person to make one of these.
-If you can print out a template, cut it out, and trace it, then you can make your plate!
+If you can print out a full page template, cut it out, and trace it, then you can make your plate!

 We had a MOPs (Mothers of Preschoolers) mom’s night out at one of our leader’s homes, and we all made our own plate.
 Since I wasn’t quite sure what I was doing, I started out simple.
 Our leader had suggested searching online for a template we want, but I completely forgot about that part.
 Luckily, she is an excellent planner and had a few ready for us to use.

 She had everything we needed set up on some tables for us.
 The following are the supplies you need to make your own giving plate: